FinnRyder/Ireland_REI/README.md

 **4-focal_smoothing.R** - Applies a guassian smoothing function to the REI, creating the final dataset.

+**5-validation.R** - Correlation analysis of the REI and SWAN model.

 **6-extract_REI.R** - Extracts REI values from a csv file containing GPS coordinates.